NVIDIA/NVFlare/docs/programming_guide/fed_job_api.rst

 If the object is a str, it is treated as an external resource and will be included in the custom directory.

-* If the path is a script, it will be copied to the custom directory.
+* If the object is a script, it will be copied to the custom directory.
-* If the path is a directory, the directory will be copied flat to the custom directory.
+* If the object is a directory, the directory will be copied flat to the custom directory.

 Example: